 |Brightness in Lumens||1,500||1,900|

 |Native Resolution||4096×2160||3840 x 2160|

 |Lamp Life||4,500 hours (Eco)||6,000 hours (Low)|

 If you are one of those 4K display lovers, I want you to go for Sony.
-Not because it is the costly one out there, but because it is the only one true native 4K projector available with exceptional picture quality at this price point.
+Not because it is the costly one out there, but because it is the only native 4K projector available with exceptional picture quality at this price point.

-JVC DLA-X790R also projects 4K display, but it is not the native one.
+JVC DLA-X790R also projects a 4K display, but it is not the native one.
 It achieves 4K with its e-shift5 technology.
 With e-shift 5, you’ll get the benefits of optimum optimization and sharpening by analyzing every pixel in a native 4K signal.
 It also greatly improves detail in a very small text.

 Also, resolution of Sony VPL-VW295ES is slightly better than JVC DLA-X790R.